ACXReader/ACXReader.github.io/_posts/2022-05-10-book-review-the-gervais-principle.md

 >

 >
-> An alternative way of looking at these three laws is to note that [defense mechanisms](http://trailmeme.com/trails/Defense_Mechanisms) Defense mechanisms emerge to sustain addictions even when the developmental environment that originally nourished it vanishes.
+> An alternative way of looking at these three laws is to note that [defense mechanisms](http://trailmeme.com/trails/Defense_Mechanisms) emerge to sustain addictions even when the developmental environment that originally nourished it vanishes.
 Defense mechanisms though, are more useful as a partial catalog of phenomenology than as a foundational idea.
 >
 > These then are the developmental psychology roots of the Gervais Principle.
 Recall that Cluelessness goes with overperformance.
 That overperformance is caused by arrested development around a _strength,_ which has been hooked by an _addictive environment of social rewards._ Mediocrity is your best defense against addiction, and guarantor of further open-ended psychological development.
 >